 What is the best coffee for people with diabetes?

 Decaffeinated coffee could be the best choice for people with diabetes as researchers found it provides the advantages of coffee with some of the harmful effects associated with caffeine.

 Is coffee good for prediabetes?

-Long-term consumption tolerance may cause the protective effect.
-A more recent 2018 study showed that coffee and caffeine long-term effects may be associated with lowering prediabetes and diabetes risk.
+Long-term consumption tolerance may cause a protective effect.
+A more recent 2018 study showed that coffee and caffeine’s long-term effects might be associated with lowering prediabetes and diabetes risk.